 As an aside, Public Enemies is unrelated to William A. Wellman’s 1931 classic The Public Enemy, starring studio era tough guy James Cagney and Edward Woods as Chicago gangsters, and featuring Joan Blondell, Jean Harlow, and grapefruit victim Mae Clarke in supporting roles.

 Leonardo DiCaprio as 1930s billionaire Howard Hughes

-Leonardo DiCaprio’s most recent star vehicle, the Martin Scorsese-directed Howard Hughes biopic The Aviator, is slated for a December 2004 release in the United States.
+Leonardo DiCaprio’s most recent star vehicle, the Martin Scorsese-directed Howard Hughes biopic The Aviator is scheduled to come out in the United States in December 2004.

-In the film, DiCaprio plays the eccentric (i.e., unbalanced) 1930s/1940s billionaire and sometime film producer (Hell’s Angels, The Outlaw), alongside Cate Blanchett as Katharine Hepburn, Gwen Stefani as Jean Harlow, Kate Beckinsale as Ava Gardner, Jude Law as Errol Flynn, Kelli Garner as Faith Domergue, Alan Alda as right-wing Republican Senator Owen Brewster, and Alec Baldwin as airline entrepreneur Juan Trippe.
+DiCaprio plays the notoriously eccentric (i.e., unbalanced) 1930s/1940s billionaire and sometime film producer (Hell’s Angels, The Outlaw), alongside Cate Blanchett as Katharine Hepburn, Gwen Stefani as Jean Harlow, Kate Beckinsale as Ava Gardner, Jude Law as Errol Flynn, Kelli Garner as Faith Domergue, Alan Alda as right-wing Republican Senator Owen Brewster, and Alec Baldwin as airline entrepreneur Juan Trippe.

 Michael Mann had been initially slated to direct The Aviator, but ended up credited as one of the film’s producers.